-The September 2021 and November 2021 surveys confirmed that the Solar PV site is a mosaic of historic (within the last 20 years) and more recent (within last 5 years) cultivated land, with ridge and furrow patterns indicative of ploughing ubiquitous throughout.
-Camelthorn (Alhagi pseudoalhagi) is a ubiquitous feature of the vegetation (abundant) and spiny cocklebur (Xanthium spinosum), a noxious weed, is locally abundant; the latter species is an introduced invasive species (refer to Sennikov et al, 2020).
+The September 2021 and November 2021 surveys confirmed that the Solar PV site is formerly cultivated land, with ridge and furrow patterns indicative of ploughing ubiquitous throughout.
+An interview with a local shepherd during the November 2021 visit confirmed that wheat was cultivated approximately six years previously on flatter parts of the site.
+Hillier parts of the Solar PV support rows of perennial wormwood (Artemisia lerchiana) planted historically (1960's) as a cultivated crop for livestock grazing and this was confirmed during the public consultation with local residents.
+The wormwood is in a state of poor condition and die-back and has been subject to overgrazing and damage by trampling.
+The fallow formerly cultivated land support an agro-ecosystem with the ruderal and weed flora typified by abundant camelthorn (Alhagi pseudoalhagi) and locally frequent spiny cocklebur (Xanthium spinosum), an introduced invasive species (refer to Sennikov et al, 202049).
 Isirik (Peganum harmala), an invasive native noxious weed, is widespread and is locally abundant.
-Other ruderal and weed flora components which typify this agro-ecosystem are Papaver pavonium, Tribulus terrestris, and Sphaerophysa salsula, with Cynodon dactylon and Hordium leporinum grasses achieving local abundance.
+Other ruderal and weed flora components which occur in this agro-ecosystem are Tribulus terrestris, and Aster amellus, with Cynodon dactylon/Hordium leporinum grasses and the sedge Carex pachystylis achieving locally abundant and locally frequent coverage respectively.

-The agro-ecosystem and the associated weed flora assemblage which prevails within the Solar PV site is Modified Habitat as defined in PS6 (recently or currently used for agricultural/farming/pastoral activities).
-The transmission line route crosses intensively cultivated and irrigated farmland habitat, with cropped fields including cotton cultivation: it is Modified Habitat as defined in PS6.
+The agro-ecosystem and the associated weed flora assemblage which prevails within the Solar PV Site is Modified Habitat as defined in PS6 (recently or currently used for agricultural/farming/pastoral activities).

+The Overhead Line route crosses intensively cultivated and irrigated farmland habitat between the Solar PV site and the Sanzar river valley/Tashkent-Samarkand highway; this is Modified Habitat as defined in PS6.